blendmont(1) General Commands Manual blendmont(1)

 and for each peak, it will compute a correlation coefficient in

-is set to 1 by default unless VerySloppyMontage is entered, in
+set to 1 by default unless VerySloppyMontage or an option that

 -radius1 OR -FilterRadius1 Floating point